 If you’ve had surgery of the kind detailed above, your clinical team should strive to prevent blood clots forming by prescribing blood thinning medication such as Warfarin and compression stockings to be worn twenty-four hours a day.
 If these steps aren’t taken, or not taken properly, then a dangerous and damaging clot may form.

-If, in your case, medical negligence has resulted in a clot, give us a call on 0800 234 6438 with all the details of your case, particularly of the post-operative treatment which you received.
-We work on a no win no fee basis, which means, above all else, that you don’t have to pay anything before pursuing your case and get to keep all of any compensation received.
-What it also means, however, is that we only pursue clinical negligence cases which we feel we have a strong chance of winning.
+If, in your case, medical negligence has resulted in a clot, give a trained legal adviser a call on 0800 234 6438 with all the details of your case, particularly of the post-operative treatment which you received.
+Your injury solicitor should work on a no win no fee basis, which means, above all else, that you don’t have to pay anything before pursuing your case.
+What it also means, however, is that expert solicitors will only pursue clinical negligence cases which they feel they have a strong chance of winning.

 When you fall victim to something like a blood clot , it’s tempting to put it down to bad luck, and see it as being just one of those things that happens.
 Whist this may sometimes be the case, it’s also true to say that the forming of a blood clot following surgery is something which the right treatment can do much to prevent.
 If you don’t receive this treatment, or it isn’t administered in the correct manner, then your clot has been caused by negligence and it’s only right that you should receive compensation.
 An experienced medical negligence solicitor will know just how to go about building the strongest possible case.